exercism/vscode-exercism-cli/README.md

 ![Submit your solution](./media/submit.png)

-It will attempt to automatically submit the correct files to Excercism.
+It will attempt to automatically submit the correct files to Exercism.

 ![Submitted your solution](./media/submitted.png)